Days (The Kinks song): Critical reception

 On its release, Music & Media wrote, "A tasteful, folky sing-along tune that many people will know by heart at the end of this summer."
 Tim Nicholson of Record Mirror considered the song to be "slower and more considered" than "Free World", but added that it "should be right on target [for] the charts."
-Jerry Smith, reviewer of British music newspaper Music Week, expressed an opinion that after the low performance in the charts of the previous single, the new song, especially the cover version, is unlikely to have any prospects.
+Jerry Smith, reviewer of British music newspaper Music Week, expressed an opinion that after the low performance in the charts of the previous single, the new song, especially the cover version, was unlikely to have any prospects.

 Barbara Ellen of New Musical Express commented, "'Days' isn't one of Kirsty's own but remains a good choice.
 An uneven ballad, it stares with wide and serious eyes at the more sentimental end of the charts."
 In a retrospective review of Kite, Stewart Mason of AllMusic described MacColl's version of "Days" as a "gorgeous cover" with "thick, lush harmonies".